 Golden parachute payments.
 A portion of the payments made by a corporation to key personnel that exceeds their usual compensation may not be deductible.
 This occurs when the corporation has an agreement (golden parachute) with these key employees to pay them these excess amounts if control of the corporation changes.
-See section

-280G and Regulations section 1.280G-1.
+See section 280G and Regulations section 1.280G-1.

 Business start-up and organizational costs.
 Business start-up and organizational costs must be capitalized unless an election is made to deduct or amortize them.
-The corporation can elect to amortize costs paid or incurred before October 23, 2004, over a period of 60 months or more.
-For costs paid or incurred after October 22, 2004, the following rules apply separately to each category of costs.
+The following rules apply separately to each category of costs.